 A Dabi-Gobi will commonly grow and form a large hollow opening alongside a walking trail, just big enough for a large plump child (or two small ones) to squeeze into.

 Legend states that, if ever a child (animals instinctively avoid) was to wander inside of the inviting hollow of the Dabi-Gobi, they risk their own safety.
 The child who enters, moving atop the roots below the tree hollow trigger the Dabi-Gobi to release a fast-acting ethylene gas, causing euphoria, then lethargy.
 The tree then closes its mouth, digestive juices do the rest.
 A veritable human size Venus fly trap.

 A Riverpass legend, fact or fiction.

-Over a century ago in the Pacific Northwest, when people walked along dirt roads and paths to get from place to place, some children were still told not to sit or play around the openings in the trees when traveling from place to place.
+Over a century ago in the Pacific Northwest, when people walked slowly along dirt roads and paths to get from place to place, some children were still being told not to sit or play around the openings in the trees when traveling from place to place.

 Many old trees, overgrew and crowded the trail that they had grown alongside.
 Some were cut down and inside were found small rubber shoe soles, buttons, and buckles all encased in the wood surrounding them.
 Being the inorganic items that the tree could not digest.